Parenting disputes about vaccinations

 Whether or not to vaccinate a child is becoming an increasingly contentious area as more parents become vocally opposed to vaccinations.
 This is certainly the case for separated families where one parent opposes vaccination of their children and the other parent seeks it.

-How the Courts deal with vaccinations generally
+How the Courts deal with vaccinations

 The question of whether to vaccinate a child is one of “parental responsibility” because it is considered a long-term issue for a child.
-Long term issues include education, health, religion, the child’s name, living arrangements that affect the time spent with the other parent, etc.
+Long-term issues include education, health, religion, the child’s name, living arrangements that affect the time spent with the other parent, etc.

 The Court tends to order that a child be immunised in accordance with the National Immunisation Program Schedule in the absence of any specific scientific medical evidence that a particular vaccine is detrimental to a particular child’s health.